CourseraK2/coursera-notes-3/Data Science Specialization - IV. Exploratory Data Analysis/Week 3.md

 	PCA:

-	The principal components are equal to the right singular values V if you first scale (subtract the mean, divide by the standard deviation) the variables.
+	The principal components are equal to the singular values if you first scale (subtract the mean, divide by the standard deviation) the variables.

 ## Dimension Reduction (part 2)